 - How long have I been smoke-free?

-- How long do I think it should take to be free of this habit?
+- How long do I think it should take to be free of nicotine addiction?

 - If I go back to smoking, will I want to quit again?